-exposed to (1) intense storms/cyclones and, (2) heat/drought, the selected settlements are also particularly exposed to (3) heavy rain/river & surface flooding, and (4) sea level rise/coastal flooding.
+surface flooding, and (4) sea level rise/coastal flooding.
 Table 3 shows that the towns selected for this project have the highest percentage of informal settlements in these exposure areas.
 Based on scoping research undertaken for this project, all settlements report climate related environmental impacts with an average of 2 or more impacts.
 Figure 4 shows that coastal and surface flooding are the most common climate issues but a range of other impacts are also reported.

 Sensitivity.
-Recent research on Fijian informal settlements undertaken as part of the UN-Habitat Participatory Slum Upgrading Programme12 found that these communities have multiple sensitivities to climate change impacts.
-Based on UN Habitat's 13 framework for socio-economic sensitivity they include the following:
+Recent research on Fijian informal settlements undertaken as part of the UN Habitat Participatory Slum Upgrading Programme12 found that these communities have multiple sensitivities to climate change impacts.
+Based on UN Habitat's13 framework for socio-economic sensitivity they include the following:

-Demographics.
-Fijian informal settlements can have dramatically lower levels of employment (employment to population ratio of 15% versus 50% in the general population) and household income is less than 30 percent of the average citywide income.
-Certain settlements households have substantially higher proportions of children.
-Housing.
-36% of dwellings in informal settlements are of very poor quality, making them highly vulnerable to storms and high winds.
+- Demographics.
+Fijian informal settlements can have dramatically lower levels of employment (employment to population ratio of 15% versus 50% in the general population).
+Certain settlements households have substantially higher proportions of children. - ❑ Housing.
+36% of dwellings in informal settlements are of poor quality, making them highly vulnerable to storms and high winds.
 Informal settlements have 2-3 times the rate of tin or iron walled dwellings (also a proxy for dwelling quality) to general urban areas in this study.
-18% of informal settlement households experience overcrowding (more than 3 persons per bedroom).
-Welfare and human development.
+18% of informal settlement households experience overcrowding (more than 3 persons per bedroom). - ❑ Welfare and human development.
 18% of Informal settlement households have inadequate sanitation and 11% inadequate access to water.
-Informal settlement households have dramatically lower incomes relative to the general population (F\$212 per week vs. \$613 for the general population).
-Production and investment.
+Informal settlement households have dramatically lower incomes relative to the general population (F\$212 per week vs. \$613 for the general population). - Production and investment.
 Around 20% of informal settlement households are reliant on farming.
 All informal settlements are tenure insecure; a legal status which acts as a disincentive to housing investment.
 Droughts and floods directly impact agricultural livelihoods.